 Holidays and reduced hours of operation may occur at the practicum site on a schedule that differs from the University.
 Students must familiarize themselves with the attendance policies, holiday schedule and leave authorization process of their practicum site.
-Some practicum sites require students to be present at their site over Thanksgiving, Winter, and/or Spring breaks.
-It is reasonable for students to request time off during breaks, but they are expected to discuss this with their supervisor well in advance and ensure that client care is not compromised.
+Students are not expected or required to be at practicum over UW academic breaks (i.e., Thanksgiving, Winter, and Spring breaks.
+Students are expected to discuss their planned absence with their supervisor well in advance of the breaks and ensure that client care is not compromised.